Agent Catalog Concepts¶

 In this short guide, we detail the workflow each type of user follows when using Agent Catalog.

-We assume that you have already installed the agentc
+We assume that you have already installed the agentc package.

 If you have not, please refer to the Installation page.